Wednesday - Saturday 10:00 am - 5:00 pm

 Closed in the event of inclement weather (we follow Prince William County Public School closing policy).

 Tours Start at our Museum Annex at 3944 Cameron Street in Dumfries.
-On-street parking alongside Merchant Park no Duke or Cameron Streets is available.
+On-street parking alongside Merchant Park on Duke or Cameron Streets is available.

 Closed for Easter and Thanksgiving holidays.